-Optimising the health of my family has consistently been my priority; however, I was frequently confused about the conflicting information presented in the media, in magazines, and even by health professionals.
+Optimising the health of my family has always been my priority; however, I was often confused about the conflicting information presented in the media, in magazines, and even by health professionals.
 As a family, we always enjoyed a wide range of foods, home cooked meals, baking and even growing our own veggies.
 We rarely ate ready-made meals and takeaways but, as many of us do, packet snacks, biscuits, cereals and juice were often in my shopping trolley.
 I really thought I was providing nourishing foods for my family.

-About ten years ago, I attended a workshop on family nutrition at my daughter’s preschool.
+Just over ten years ago, I attended a workshop on family nutrition at my daughter’s preschool.
 The seed was sown!
 I began to question some of our family’s food choices wondering if I could improve them.
 There was definitely room for more veggies!
 A few months later, I also went on a weight loss programme at my local gym.
 I didn’t have stacks to lose, I wasn’t overweight, but I just wanted to shift the extra few kilos remaining from two pregnancies and to get fitter.
-In 3 months, I lost 7.5 kg, felt stronger and had more energy.
+In 3 months, I lost 7.5 kg, felt stronger and more energetic.
 There’s no doubt that the increase in exercise definitely contributed but I really believe that it was the change in my food intake that was the most important factor.
 I didn’t count calories, nor limit any food groups; I ate what I wanted but simply watched portion sizes according to the guidelines I had been given for each day.
 There was a knock-on effect to the rest of the family, as I gained more interest in the nutritional side of food.

-I am truly passionate about helping you optimise your health by educating and empowering you to make healthy food choices.
+I am truly passionate about helping you optimise your health by educating and empowering you to make healthy food and lifestyle choices.
 I believe that, where possible, we should be consuming foods that are grown sustainably in order to protect our environment now and in the future.
 Without this, our planet will no longer be able to provide for us.
-Fortunately, consuming real foods is the first step for both of these outcomes.
-I look forward to working with you.
+Fortunately, consuming whole foods is the first step for both of these outcomes no matter which stage in life you are.